 Located on the top three floors of the historic Oliver Cromwell Building in New York City, the W7nd penthouse’s interior is a playful and warm with a mixture of eclectic furniture groupings.
 With a 1927 traditional backbone, the penthouse is where historic meets modern, combines art, objects and textiles into a place of refuge..

-Located in the historic Oliver Cromwell Building, The W72nd penthouse inhabits the top three floors of the historic building in the Upper West Side of Manhattan.
+The W72nd penthouse inhabits the top three floors of the historic building in the Upper West Side of Manhattan.
 With commanding views of Central Park, it’s an awe-inspiring refuge from the frenetic pace of NYC.
 The clients, a financier and a tech entrepreneur, one from Pakistan and the other a Detroit native, longed for a cozy retreat to counterbalance their busy lifestyle.
 The fusion of two cultural backgrounds are apparent in the mixtures of textiles and material selections throughout the home.
 With two growing daughters and a steady stream of house guests, the project aimed to accommodate their family as well as act as a secluded shelter away from city life.

 The space is first met with a glimpse of a stunning oak herringbone floors and steel circular staircase that connects all three floors and serves as the central backbone of the space.
 Facing the staircase is the main floor living and dining area perfectly framed as the home’s first introduction to the space.
 The area showcases an eclectic art collection and a library for the voracious literary appetite of the homeowners along with objects of curiosity from the client’s travels.
 Instantly eye-catching is the dining area which features a stunning dining table and leather chairs and flanked by a banquette covered with a custom Suki Cheema textile.
 Adjacent is a small media room punctuated by a bright red Ligne Roset couch.
 Where old meets new, the juxtaposition of textiles